-If you lived in Malaysia instead of United States, you would:
+If you moved to Malaysia from the United States, you would:

 MAKE 66.9% LESS MONEY EVERY YEAR